Upper Lachlan Shire

 Upper Lachlan Shire is a local government area in the Southern Tablelands region of New South Wales, Australia.
 The Shire was formed in February 2004 from Crookwell Shire and parts of Mulwaree, Gunning and Yass Shires.

-The mayor of Upper Lachlan Shire Council is Cr.
-Paul Culhane, an unaligned politician.
+The mayor of Upper Lachlan Shire Council is Paul Culhane, an unaligned politician.

 Towns and localities

 The shire includes the towns and bigger localities of: